aa-sikkkk/satya/docs/OpenAi-integration.md

 ## 7. Example Flows

 ### Student Q&A (Success)
-1. Student opens NEBedu and selects "Search with OpenAI (Online)".
+1. Student opens Satya and selects "Search with OpenAI (Online)".
 2. Student enters a question.
 3. The app sends the question to the proxy server with the `OPENAI_PROXY_KEY`.
 4. The proxy authenticates, calls OpenAI, and returns the answer.